top of page

 Wiring up a campervan battery charger

-Note: The Victron Blue Smart IP22 battery charger comes with a plug head on it.
-You will need to snip off this plug head and strip back the Live, Neutral, and Earth in order to wire it up to the consumer unit.
+Some battery chargers come pre-wired with a plug head.
+You will need to snip off this plug head and strip back the live, neutral, and earth wires in order to wire it up to the consumer unit.

 How to wire up campervan battery charger